Mogenavokado/Weight_Scanner/README.md

 # 🤝 Contributing
 Found a bug?
 Feel free to open an issue or submit a pull request!
+Else this is an open source repository and a concept project, free to edit however you want!